Photo Credit: Fresh Tracks Media

 PLEASE READ THE INFO ON OUR WEBSITE:

-On behalf of all 145 of our wonderful volunteers and all of our outstanding sponsors, we are looking forward to seeing everyone at the 2018 Superior Spring Trail Race!
+On behalf of our 160 wonderful volunteers and all of our outstanding sponsors, we are looking forward to seeing everyone at the 2019 Superior Spring Trail Race!